jokerwrld999/ansible-template/collections/ansible_collections/kewlfft/aur/README.md

 ## Description

-This collection includes an Ansible module to manage packages from the AUR.
+This collection ansible.builtin.includes an Ansible module to manage packages from the AUR.

 ## Installation